 It isn't enough for an executive nowadays to simply get things done.
 It's more important to know how to get the right things done and to prioritize effectiveness, not just efficiency.
 As with productivity, remember to find out where your time goes, focus on contribution, and put first things first.

 Want to put these takeaways into action?

-Since one of the best ways to improve ourselves is to commit to continuous learning, this post is part of the blog mini-series called 3 Takeaways where I discuss three insights from thought-provoking leaders, books, and podcasts.
+Since one of the best ways to improve ourselves is to commit to continuous learning, this post is part of the blog mini-series called 3 Takeaways where I discuss three insights from thought-provoking leaders, books, and podcasts on a monthly basis.

 My purpose initially was to simply read more books, but the learnings were too valuable to keep to myself.
 My goal has since been to share the vital lessons that will help you be productive and free.

 *Disclosure: These are affiliate links which means if you click and purchase, I may receive a commission at no extra cost to you.